 I’ve been meaning to share this DIY costume with you guys since last year!

+For my part, I chose Disgust — arguably the BEST character in Headquarters (and the only emotion I would put this much work into) — as voiced in the movie by Mindy Kaling.
 As you can see, we really got into taking our own spins on each one, but I tried to be as true to the original character as possible.
-It was just as much fun to act in character all night… with finding all the drinks, food, and other people’s costumes totally subpar to my expectations (it was all in good fun though, of course).
+It was just as much fun to act in character all night… with finding all the drinks, food, and other people’s costumes totally subpar to my high expectations (it was all in good fun though, of course — it was important to over-act and only focus on silly subjects, and I occasionally dropped in movie references such as being in charge of the console, how much I dislike broccoli, etc.).

 Putting it together really wasn’t that difficult at all.
 I found most of my supplies and makeup in inexpensive places and, thanks to my Prime membership, was able to get everything shipped to me just a few days before my friend’s Halloween party.
-I’ve listed out the individual details of each component of my costume below, but I also have affiliate links for you to track similar items online if you wish to bookmark this post (since I basically sourced most of it in person with a limited timeline, and that kind of limits your options — so if you plan to do this costume in the future you’ll have ample opportunity to order these things).
+I’ve listed out the individual details of each component of my costume below, but I also have affiliate links for you to track similar items online if you wish to bookmark this post (since I basically sourced most of it in person with a limited timeline, and that kind of limits your options — so if your planning stages are more organized than mine, you’ll have ample opportunity to order these things).

 - for the fabric design of the lime green and dark teal splat-like shapes, I used similarly colored puffy paints and just let them dry; all of it was hand-drawn and free-form, which let me put lots of extra sparkle into the dress